 We are working with Littleton partners, organizations, and community members to envision a community-wide strategy to enhance outdoor, nature-based play opportunities for kids and families of all ages.

-Our Early Childhood Health Outdoors (ECHO) team received a planning grant to convene Littleton partners and identify opportunities to improve access to natural outdoor play spaces for children and families.
+In 2020, the ECHO team received a planning grant to convene partners and organizations throughout the Littleton community to identify opportunities to improve access to natural outdoor play spaces for children and families.

-Over the past year, we have engaged with Littleton partners and organizations to learn more about current and past nature play efforts, and facilitate discussions around what nature play looks like in Littleton.
-We have also engaged with community members about what they would like to see in their outdoor spaces in Littleton.
+Over the past two years, we engaged with these partners to learn more about current and past nature play efforts, and facilitate discussions around what nature play looks like in Littleton.
+We also engaged with community members about what they would like to see in their outdoor spaces in the city.

 We also continue to welcome your input on how to make nature more accessible to kids, families, and educators.
 Please consider taking our surveys below!

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More